 If you’re struggling to follow your budget, it’s time to make some tweaks and get serious about your future.
 By eliminating frivolous spending, you’ll free up funds to contribute even more to your nest egg, whether it be your 401(k), Roth IRA, or a self-directed IRA.

 How much is in your emergency fund?

-So, it’s in your best interest to max out contributions to the employer match, then work on beefing up your emergency fund before moving on.
+So, it’s in your best interest to max out contributions to the company match, then work on beefing up your emergency fund before moving on.

 How much debt do you have?

 Are you drowning in credit card or student loan debt?
 These have the potential to take a toll on your finances if the interest rates are through the roof.
 As a result, you should still max out your employer match but work on eliminating debt so that it doesn’t follow you into retirement.